ipsum-network/guides/IPSUM-MN-GUIDE-WINDOWS-LINUX-VPS-SERVER.md

 * For <rpcusername> and <rpc password>, use any text you would like.
 You will not need to remember it, but once you start the daemon, do not change it.
 * masternodeprivkey=<your masternode genkey result from the notepad file>
 * As you might imagine, you insert the seed nodes where <INSERT NODES HERE> is.
-Find the list at )https://github.com/ipsum-network/seeds/blob/master/README.md).
+Find the list [here](https://github.com/ipsum-network/seeds/blob/master/README.md).
 It is the same as what you have used in your Windows wallet.

 ```reboot```